Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Numerical Examples

+We first benchmark the performance of Algorithm~\ref{al:1}.
+In this subsection, the linear part of the model $G(q)$ is selected as a random single-input, single-output second-order system, generated by the \textsc{Matlab} function \texttt{drss}.
+The systems are normalized to have an $\mathcal{H}_2$-norm of 10.
+Gaussian inputs with a standard deviation of 2 are used for both training and testing.

+For demonstrative purposes, we first investigate one-step-ahead prediction with $L'=1$ and fixed input and output nonlinearities $\psi(u)=u+\sin(u)$, $\phi^{-1}(\bar{y})=\bar{y}+\sin(\bar{y})$.
+We consider two cases: 1) with 20 virtual derivative points in a linear grid between $-\pi$ and $\pi$ and 2) without virtual derivative points $n_m=0$, indicated by ``w/o mono.'' in the figures.

-For demonstrative purposes, we first consider the case where $L'=1$.
-Figure~\ref{fig:1} demonstrates the prediction accuracy of the predictors on a test data set.
-The recovered input and output nonlinear functions are plotted in Figure~\ref{fig:2} by applying \eqref{eq:nlrec} to a linear grid of query points between $-\pi$ and $\pi$.
-It can be seen from Figure~\ref{fig:1} that Algorithm~\ref{al:1} obtains very accurate predictions and performs much better than the black-box Gaussian process model and the linear predictor.
-The black-box predictions are similar to the linear ones, indicating that the black-box Gaussian process model does not capture the nonlinearities well.
-As can be seen from Figure~\ref{fig:2}, the shapes of the nonlinearities are captured correctly.
-There is a discrepancy of $\psi(u)$ in terms of the scaling, which is expected since only the normalized nonlinearities are recovered.
+Figure~\ref{fig:1} demonstrates the prediction accuracy of the predictors on a 50-point test dataset.
+The recovered input and output nonlinear functions are plotted in Figure~\ref{fig:2} by applying \eqref{eq:nlrec1}-\eqref{eq:nlrec2} to a linear grid of query points between $-\pi$ and $\pi$.
+It can be seen from Figure~\ref{fig:1} that Algorithm~\ref{al:1} obtains very accurate predictions and performs much better than the black-box GP model and the linear predictor.
+The addition of virtual derivative points does not have a large effect on the predictions.
+The black-box predictions are similar to the linear ones, indicating that the black-box GP model does not capture the nonlinearities well.
+As can be seen from Figure~\ref{fig:2}, the shapes of the nonlinearities are captured accurately by Algorithm~\ref{al:1} with virtual derivative points, whereas the estimated output nonlinearity is not monotonic when virtual derivative points are absent.
+This proves the effectiveness of promoting monotonicity by introducing virtual derivative points.
+There is a discrepancy of $\psi(u)$ in terms of the scaling, which is expected since only the normalized nonlinearities are recovered, cf. Remark~\ref{rm:40}.

+Then, multi-step-ahead predictors with $L'=4$ are considered by conducting 100 Monte Carlo simulations.
+The configurations are the same as the one-step-ahead case, except that random input and output nonlinearities are considered by generating samples from the following Gaussian process: $f(\cdot)\sim\mathcal{GP}\left(m(\cdot),k(\cdot,\cdot)\right)$, $m(\eta)=\eta$, $k(\eta',\eta'')=\exp\left(-(\eta'-\eta'')^2/8\right)$, and the virtual derivative point are selected between $-$5 and 5.
+The output nonlinearity is verified to be monotonically increasing.

+At each time $k$, $l$-step-ahead prediction accuracy is evaluated quantitatively on a 50-point test data set by comparing the $l$-step-ahead prediction at time $k$ with the true output at time $(k+l)$, $l=1,2,3,4$.
+The boxplot of root-mean-squared prediction errors is shown in Figure~\ref{fig:33}.
+In addition to the predictors presented before, we also consider the implicit GP model with hyperparameters estimated without the hyperprior, i.e., $S_\gamma^{-1}=\mathbf{0}$ in \eqref{eq:jmapml2}.
+This is indicated by ``w/o hyperprior'' in Figure~\ref{fig:33}.